Plumsail/forms-docs/Public/javascript/manager.rst

-.. title:: Managing form with JS in Plumsail Forms (public forms)
+.. title:: Managing form with JavaScript

 .. meta::
-   :description: JavaScript API for managing the form
+   :description: JavaScript API for managing the form in Plumsail Forms (public forms)

 Managing form with JavaScript in Plumsail Forms (public forms)
 =============================================================================